Shopify/job-iteration/guides/argument-semantics.md

 `perform -> build_enumerator -> each_iteration|each_batch`

-In that sense `job-iteration` works more like a framework (it calls your code) than like library (that you would call).
+In that sense `job-iteration` works like a framework (it calls your code) rather than like a library (that you call).
 When using jobs with parameters, the following rules of thumb are good to keep in mind.

 ### Jobs without arguments